Recognized as one of Montreal's Top Employers (2019):

 - PSP Investments supports a number of charitable initiatives each year and encourages employees to take action by providing 2 paid days off to volunteer (employees donated approximately 4,500 volunteer hours on company time in the past year)

 - Along with 3 or 4 weeks of starting vacation allowance (depending on employee level), PSP Investments helps employees achieve better work-life balance through a variety of alternative working arrangements, including flexible hours and telecommuting options

-- PSP Investments supports employees who are new mothers with maternity leave top-up payments (to 93% of salary for up to 18 weeks)
+- PSP Investments provides maternity leave top-up payments for employees who are new mothers, to 93% of salary for up to 18 weeks

 PSP Investments fuels powerful networks of people and opportunities

 Viktoria Machanova joined PSP Investments in 2008 with a commerce degree from McGill University.
 Hired as a private-equity analyst, she moved up to manager of private equity.
 She maintains relationships with a dozen private equity funds.